-The purpose of this paragraph is to prove Proposition~\ref{prop:existencenut} concerning the existence of a solution to the McKean-Vlasov equation~\eqref{eq:nut}.
-This part is reminiscent of the techniques used by Sznitman (\cite{SznitSflour}) in order to prove propagation of chaos for non disordered models.
+The purpose of this paragraph is to prove Proposition~\ref {prop:existencenut} concerning the existence of a solution to the McKean--Vlasov equation \eqref{eq:nut}.
+This part is reminiscent of the techniques used by Sznitman \cite{SznitSflour} in order to prove propagation of chaos for nondisordered models.